 Before you begin working your way to foreign language fluency, it helps to understand the culture behind the language you’re learning.
 After all, language exists to help a group of people express their ideas and beliefs.
 France is an old country with a rich history and culture.
 As you begin your French language program, gaining a strong grasp on this history, the values, and the etiquette will help you rapidly achieve success.
 In particular, how you behave in a social setting will affect your overall interactions with other French people.
 If you follow these guidelines, you’ll be making a great first impression with your new French friends and collogues.

-A common perception of French people [What Are French Cultural Norms?]is that they are informal, but their day-to-day greetings prove otherwise.
+A common perception of French people is that they are informal, but their day-to-day greetings prove otherwise.
 Whether just greeting a passerby in an elevator, shopping, communicating in an office, or asking a stranger for assistance, each setting requires quite a formal level of greeting.
 For instance, when addressing someone, you shouldn’t just say “Bonjour;” you should add a gendered title, such as “Monsieur” or “Madame” every time you want to say hello to someone.
 Consumers in a small shop or hotel breakfast room may use “Bonne journée” (“Have a good day”) or “Bonne soirée” (“Have a good evening”).
 Even more, a reply, such as “Merci” or “Je vous remercie” (“Thank you”) is expected when someone wishes you a nice day.
 In offices, people might say “Goodbye” with “Bonne journée” and “Bonne soirée,” and this is true even when you split at the elevators.
 Lastly, you most likely won’t wear out “thank you,” or “merci,” so don’t be afraid to say these magic words.
 The French consider it an important indication of respect to say “s’il vous plaît,” which translates to “please” or “if it pleases you.”

 If you meet a person who has a distinguished title, such as a retired ambassador, be sure to address him or her appropriately.
 “Monsieur l’Ambassadeur” will suffice.
 Additionally, the head of a company should be addressed with “Monsieur le Président” or “Madame la Présidente.”